Big data approach to Kazhdan-Lusztig polynomials: Density A: Percentage of nonzero KL polynomials

 \begin{Speculation} We have

 (The fire goes out, but some KL polynomials get very large.) \end{Speculation}

 For a potential way to attack \autoref{O:nonzero}, see the end of \autoref{S:Growth}.

 \begin{Remark} There are efficient algorithms to check \autoref{C:nonzero} because it is equivalent to the study of the proportion of elements $u,w\in\sym$ that are in Bruhat order; see \cite{HaPi-compare-bruhat} for a discussion of the latter.
+This was done for $\sank$ up to $110$.
 The weighted version \autoref{O:nonzero} of \autoref{C:nonzero} would need more information on how large KL polynomials are.
-There are a few references on this, for example, \cite{BrMa-moment-graph} (which proves \autoref{S:Notation}.(c)) and \cite{BiBr-lower}, but not much seems to be known. \end{Remark}
+There are a few references on this, for example, \cite{BrMa-moment-graph} (which proves \autoref{S:Notation}.(c)) and \cite{BiBr-lower}, but not much beyond these references seems to be known. \end{Remark}